paucablop/chemotools/paper/paper.md

     IndexShift(3),
 )

+spectra_augmented = np.array(
-spectra_augmented = np.array([augmentation_pipeline.fit_transform(spectrum) for _ in range(5)])
+    [augmentation_pipeline.fit_transform(spectrum) for _ in range(5)]
+)
 ```

 \autoref{fig:3} shows five spectra augmented with the pipeline depicted in \autoref{fig:2} and the original spectrum.

 ![Spectral augmentation.
 Five augmented spectra (in magenta) are generated from an original spectrum (in blue) using an augmentation pipeline.\label{fig:3}](../assets/images/augmentation_pipeline.svg)

 In addition to the transformers, ```chemotools``` also implements selectors.
-Selectors are mathematical functions used to select the relevant features from the spectral dataset based on a given criteria.
+Selectors are mathematical functions used to select the relevant features from the spectral dataset based on a given criterion.
 Selectors are used to select the features that contain the chemical information of the sample, making the models more robust and generalizable.

 Beyond its mathematical features, ```chemotools``` goes a step further by providing real-world spectral datasets [@cabaneros1].
 Accompanied by guides demonstrating the integration of scikit-learn and ```chemotools``` for training regression and classification models, these datasets immerse learners in practical applications.
 This hands-on approach bridges theoretical concepts and real-world implementation, nurturing a deeper understanding of potential challenges in real-world scenarios.